A Complete Guide To Starting A Profitable Poultry Farm Business In Nigeria

 3. Hatchery business:

-A hatchery business involves the production and hatching of chicks for sale to other poultry farmers.
-This type of business is essential to the poultry industry, as it provides a steady supply of chicks for poultry farmers.
+The production and hatching of chicks for sale to other poultry producers constitute a hatchery business.
+This kind of company is crucial to the poultry industry because it gives chicken producers a consistent supply of chicks.

 4. Poultry feed production: